Wall Street falls in a manic day after briefly dropping more than 10% below its record

 Southwest Airlines also cut its forecast for an important underlying revenue trend, and it pointed specifically to less government travel, among other reasons, including wildfires in California and “softness in bookings and demand trends as the macro environment has weakened.”

-Its stock nevertheless rallied 8.3%, though, after the airline said it would soon begin charging some passengers to check bags and announced changes to encourage its most loyal customers.
+Its stock nevertheless rallied 8.3% after the airline said it would soon begin charging some passengers to check bags, among other announcements.

 Oracle dropped 3.1% after the technology giant reported profit and revenue for the latest quarter that fell short of analysts’ expectations.

-Helping to keep the market in check despite all the worries were several Big Tech stocks, which steadied a bit after getting walloped in recent months.
+Helping to keep the market in check were several Big Tech stocks, which steadied a bit after getting walloped in recent months.
 Elon Musk's Tesla rose 3.8%, for example, after Trump said he would buy a Tesla in a show of support for "Elon's 'baby.'"

 Tesla's sales and brand have been under pressure as Musk has led efforts in Washington to cut spending by the federal government.
 Tesla's stock is down 42.9% for the young year so far.